 I started from 0 and I'm currently growing 150+ followers per week on X. Some do better, some do worse, but that’s not the point

 As a founder building Tellem AI, I realized that having an audience wasn't optional anymore—it's essential for customer discovery, product validation, and ultimately, business growth.
+And it's not specifically linked to your actual business, you will leverage this your whole life.

 But here's the thing: I hadn't been on X for a while.
 So I did what any obsessive founder would do—I studied the playbook of everyone who's actually crushing it on X. Here's what I learned, what worked, and what definitely didn't.

 Let me be brutally honest: I initially thought X was just a place for hot takes and arguments.
 I was wrong.
-X has become the de facto networking hub for the startup ecosystem.
+It has become the de facto networking hub for the startup ecosystem.
 It's where:

 The ROI became clear when I started getting inbound leads, partnership opportunities, and valuable connections just from being active on the platform.
 Linkedin is great too, but start to be very crowded.